Kirkcaldy Corporation Tramways

 Kirkcaldy Corporation Tramways cap badges

-General pattern script-lettering cap badges — Motorman and Conductor — of the type used by Kirkcaldy Corporation Tramways.
+General pattern script-lettering cap badges — 'Motorman' and 'Conductor' — of the type used by Kirkcaldy Corporation Tramways.
 It is currently unknown whether Kirkcaldy used brass or nickel badges.

 Kirkcaldy Corporation Tramways crew at Dysart in 1911

-The crew of Tramcar No 6 pose at the Dysart terminus with Inspector Kidd, not long after opening of this section (1911).
+The crew of Tramcar No 6 pose at the Dysart terminus with Inspector Kidd, not long after the opening of this section (1911).

 Kirkcaldy Corporation Tramways motorman 1911